biocpp/biocpp-core/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature that you would like to see in SeqAn.
+about: Request a new feature that you would like to see.
+Please ask "questions" in the "Discussions" tab instead!
 title: ''
 labels: 'feature/proposal'
 assignees: ''